Infant feeding: Preventing obesity

 Breastfed infants tend to have lower incidence of obesity later in life.
 Breast milk leads to a slower weight gain in early infancy, and is protective against child obesity and development of type 2 diabetes.
 Diabetes is a serious health problem where the body does not use insulin correctly.
 This diagnosis can cause many complications of the skin, eyes, feet, nervous system, heart, and kidneys.
 Therefore, it is important to prevent diabetes when possible, because it goes hand-in-hand with obesity.

-When an infant is breastfed, they are exposed to a variety of flavors due to the mother's changing diet and breast milk.
-A study showed that later in life breastfed children are more likely to eat a variety of healthy foods; this happens because food preferences are ingrained early in life.
-So, when an infant is exposed to a variety of flavors early on, they are less likely to be picky eaters later.
+When an infant is breastfed, it is exposed to a variety of flavors due to the mother's changing diet reflected in breast milk.
+A study showed that, later in life, breastfed children are more likely to eat a variety of healthy foods; this happens because food preferences are ingrained early in life.
+So, when infants are exposed to a variety of flavors early on, they are less likely to be picky eaters later.
 Another study confirmed a decrease in obesity at ages two years and four years if the infant is exclusively breastfed for at least the first four months.
-Therefore, breast milk is proven again to be the best nutrition without causing obesity.
+Breast milk feeding is considered to have high nutritional value and a low risk of obesity.

-Preventing sudden infant death syndrome (SIDS)
+Preventing Sudden Infant Death Syndrome (SIDS)

 SIDS (crib death) is an unexplained death occurring in an infant who is one year of age or younger.
 Most deaths occur when the infant is sleeping.
 Breastfeeding helps reduce the risk of SIDS when done exclusively for any length of time.
 It is recommended to breastfeed the infant from birth to 6 months exclusively to decrease the risk of SIDS by 50%.
-Diarrhea and upper respiratory illnesses, both linked to a higher risk of SIDS, occur less frequently for infants who are breastfed when compared to babies that are not breastfed, thus reducing the risk.
-Also, breast milk provides necessary nutrition for the infant's brain to develop.
-This allows the brain of the baby to mature quickly enough so that he or she will have the response to gasp for air when needed.
+Diarrhea and upper respiratory illnesses, both linked to a higher risk of SIDS, occur less frequently for infants who are breastfed when compared to babies who are not, thus reducing the risk.
+Also, breast milk provides necessary nutrition for the infant's brain to develop, which allows the baby's brain to mature quickly enough so that he or she will have the response to gasp for air when needed.
 Lastly, breastfed babies tend to sleep for shorter periods at a time and awaken more easily.
 Research has shown that babies who sleep shorter and awaken from their sleep easily tend to have a lower risk of SIDS.
 Conclusively, most incidences happen when the infant is asleep, so it is important to exclusively breastfeed in order to reduce the incidence of SIDS.